crankycyclops/trogdor-pp/src/nodejs/trogdord/README.md

 ### Setting Game Metadata

-Game.setMeta() takes as input an object of key, value pairs and sets them as metadata for the game.
+Game.setMeta({key: value, ...}) takes as input an object of key, value pairs and sets them as metadata for the game.

 Example: